SmartThingsCommunity/smartthings-cli/packages/cli/README.md

                                     "and".
                                     <options: and|or>
-  -H, --health                      include device health in response -a, --installed-app-id=<value>    filter results by installed app that created the device -c, --capability=<value>...       filter results by capability -d, --device-id=<value>...        filter results by device -h, --help                        Show CLI help.
+  -H, --health                      include device health in response -a, --installed-app=<UUID>        filter results by installed app that created the device -c, --capability=<value>...       filter results by capability -d, --device=<UUID>...            filter results by device -h, --help                        Show CLI help.
-  -j, --json                        use JSON format of input and/or output -l, --location-id=<value>...      filter results by location -o, --output=<value>              specify output file -p, --profile=<value>             [default: default] configuration profile -s, --status                      include attribute values in the response
+  -j, --json                        use JSON format of input and/or output -l, --location=<UUID>...          filter results by location -o, --output=<value>              specify output file -p, --profile=<value>             [default: default] configuration profile -s, --status                      include attribute values in the response